Ballerina Dreams: From Orphan to Dancer A collection of resources to help your students learn about Michaela DePrince through reading.

 This set might be used at any time during the year or during African American History month in February.

-**You will find the full set of resources described below in one download at the bottom of this post in BOLD font.**
+**You will find the full set of resources in one download at the bottom of this post in BOLD font.**

-Character Traits If you want students to think more deeply about Michaela DePrince and the type of child she was, get them thinking about the different character traits that describe her best.
+Use this page to get students to think more deeply about Michaela DePrince and the type of child she was.
+Get them thinking about the different character traits that describe her best.
 We have provided nine words on card.
-Students can use these at a small group where they choose a card and must then share evidence to support the trait they chose.
+Students can use these at a small group where they choose a card.
+They must then share evidence to support the trait they chose.
 You might also choose to have students come up with their own character traits.

 Interactive Notebook Directions: Students cut on bold lines and glue the middle vertical rectangle to their notebook pages.
 Next, they write Michaela’s name in the part they glued down and fold the flaps fold over it.
 On the outside of each flap, students write a character trait they believe describes Michaela.
 Under the flap they will share support for the trait from their reading.

-You will find all of the Michaela DePrince resources described here: Michaela Resources
+You will find all of the Michaela DePrince resources here:

 If you are looking for additional resources for your study on biographies, you will find our unit of study here: Biography Unit of Study